wwwjk366/think.data.science/content/post/preprocess-your-text-for-NLP-models-cleaner/index.md

 5. Run new "master function" on the text
 6. Rinse and repeat

-It is not very flexiable and easy to do, isn't it?
+It is not very flexiable and easy to maintain, isn't it?

 ## Solution